w3c/automotive-viss2/server/service_mgr/README.md

 The saving of data will automatically stop at some max limit if no stop command is issued before that.

 A third use case could be that data related to electrical charging shall be saved, the vehicle system then uses the start and stop commands to record the appropriate signals during the charging session.

+## Curve logging
+Geotab has opened up the curve logging patents for public use, see <a href="https://github.com/Geotab/curve">Curve logging library</a>.
+This curve logging implementation can be applied to one through three dimensional signals, where signal dimensionality is defined in the file signaldimensions.json.
+This file is prepopulated with the following content:
+{"dim2":[{"path1":"Vehicle.Cabin.Infotainment.Navigation.CurrentLocation.Latitude", "path2":"Vehicle.Cabin.Infotainment.Navigation.CurrentLocation.Longitude"}],
+ "dim3":[{"path1":"Vehicle.Acceleration.Lateral", "path2":"Vehicle.Acceleration.Longitudinal", "path3":"Vehicle.Acceleration.Vertical"}]}

+If a curve logging request contains multiple signals, and they match a set that is defined in this file, then the curve logging implementation treats them as two- or three-dimensional signals, else they are treated as one-dimensional.
+If two signals of a 3-dimensional definition are found, they are treated as 2-dimensional.
+For an N dimensional signal, the curve logging algorithm processes the signals in an N+1 dimensional space (time is the additional dimension).
+The max acceptable error is then the distance between the sample point and the linear curve in the N dimensional space, for the same time value ("vertical distance").